Zero paid placements. No brand can pay to rank higher on Simscanner.

 A quick read of the field.
 Drop to the full grid lower down for reach, pace, steadiness, fair use, tethering, host carriers, and reviewer signals.

 Compact snippet view of travel eSIM brands ranked for Kenya on overall score, coverage, speed, and unlimited availability.
-All values are in preview until data is verified.
+Sourced values are labelled with their source; modelled estimates are labelled as modelled.

 Brand Overall Coverage Speed Unlimited